voteflux/digipol/README.md

 The UI/UX is based on the [Flutter Framework](https://flutter.dev/) that uses the Dart Programming Language (this repo).
 The majority of development is in the `lib` directory which contains:

-- `main.dart` - Where the app starts
+- `main.dart` - Where the app starts (BottomNavBar here)
 - `route_generator.dart` - where all the page routing is done
+- `styles.dart` - where the colour themes are set
 - `/api` directory for the API interaction code.

 Edit `pubspec.yaml` to include other packages.